 Under certain circumstances, however, minors may possess weapons.
 Persons “more than 14 but less than 18 years of age” may apply for a Firearm Identification Card (“FID”) if the applicant submits a certificate from his or her parent or guardian granting the applicant permission to apply for a FID.
 A FID will not issue to a minor until he or she reaches 15 years of age.
 This exception allows persons 15 years of age and older to possess rifles and shotguns.3

-In addition, a 2014 law allows someone to furnish a weapon to a minor for hunting, recreation, instruction and participation in shooting sports if the minor is supervised by a someone with a valid FID or license to carry, provided the minor’s parent or guardian has consented.4 Applicants for a license to carry a handgun must be at least 21 years of age.5
+In addition, a 2014 law allows someone to furnish a weapon to a minor for hunting, recreation, instruction and participation in shooting sports if the minor is supervised by a someone with a valid FID or license to carry, provided the minor’s parent or guardian has consented.4 Applicants for a license to carry a firearm in public must generally be at least 21 years old.5

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact

 - Mass.
 Gen. Laws ch.
 140, §§ 130, 131E(a).

 - Mass.
 Gen. Laws ch.
 140, § 130.